VABAR/VABAR.github.io/_posts/events/2024-01-22-vibass7/2024-01-22-vibass7-intro.md

 categories: events
 ---

-The first two days include a basic course on Bayesian learning (12 hours), with conceptual sessions in the morning and practical sessions with basic Bayesian packages in the afternoon.
+The first two days include a basic course on Bayesian learning (12 hours), alternating conceptual and practical hands-on sessions.
 This is a summary of the contents of both days.

 We use the R package [`vibass`](http://vabar.es/vibass/) which contains the practical activities and a few interactive apps.